nitishsingh158/WokeRUs/README.md

 ## Stage 1: Binary Classification

-The first Machine Learning ALgorithm trains a binary classifier to predict if the applicant should be accepted or rejected for a loan from Lending Club.
+The first Machine Learning Algorithm trains a binary classifier to predict if the applicant should be accepted or rejected for a loan from Lending Club.
 The following algorithms will be used and compared for accuracy and implementation efficiency:
 1. Logistic Regression
 2. SVM Algorithm